-New Google Nexus 7 shown off in leaked photos and videoAlex Wagner - Deputy Managing Editor, News Desk
+New Google Nexus 7 shown off in leaked photos and videoAlex Wagner - Editorial Director of News and Content

 Today's just turning out to be a leaky kind of day, isn't it?
 After internal retailer documents hinted at both the pricing and availability for Google's new Nexus 7 some images and video of the device itself have made their way online.
 Shared by Android Central, this latest leak shows a black, rectangular tablet that's shaped like the current Nexus 7.
 Unlike the existing N7, though, this new model sports cameras on both its front and rear.

 Moving around to the back of the device, we can see the same "Nexus" branding that's present on the first-gen Nexus 7, but this time it's placed in the middle of the device rather than its spot near the top on the original model.
 The backside of the new Nexus 7 also appears to have ditched the textured rear cover of the current Nexus 7 for a smoother finish.
 Finally, it's said that the new Nexus 7 sports dual speakers on its rear.

 As far as the actual specs go, this new ASUS-made tablet is labeled as the "ME571K_PR1_SKU2."
 It's said to be rocking a 7-inch LCD and 1.2-megapixel camera on its face as well as a second, 5-megapixel shooter around back.
 Said to be buried inside the device is 16GB or 32GB of storage and 4GB RAM, though Android Central cautions that it's not totally sure of the RAM spec and that it could actually be 2GB.
 Also reportedly included is a Snapdragon S4 Pro processor, which lines up with an FCC listing for an ASUS K009 tablet that's thought to be the N7, but is different than the Snapdragon 600 chip that the Bluetooth SIG claimed was inside the K009.